Though the two fields sound similar, they are actually quite different.

 Through Saint Mary’s Master of Arts in International Development, you’ll learn to create viable and lasting solutions to international problems and social challenges using ethical and culturally inclusive methodologies.
 You’ll identify approaches to breaking down common barriers, and you’ll know how to think critically and lead across cultures.

-Upon graduation, you’ll be ready to create change on a global scale and you’ll have the experience and skills to find a management-level job in social and community service, where the U.S. Bureau of Labor and Statistics predicts job growth of 21 percent by 2022.
+Upon graduation, you’ll be ready to create change on a global scale and you’ll have the experience and skills to find a management-level job in social and community service.